magdalex/RestaurantManagementSystem/README.md

 ## Additional third-party actors/companies that are going to use this project?
 Restaurant Customers  (indirectly – better service/more efficient service)

-## Platforms and software applications that will be used at the time of developing the project:
+## Platforms and software applications that will be used at the time of developing the project
 C# .Net Framework: 7.0
 MSSQL: 15.0.2
 XAML WPF 4.5